Can I Eat Expired Steak Cooked Leftovers?

 Can I eat Steak Cooked Leftovers that have been stored in the fridge for 4 days?

 If Steak Cooked Leftovers have been stored properly in the fridge for 4 days, they are likely safe to eat within 3 days after the expiration date.
 However, always check for any signs of spoilage such as off odors, unusual textures, or discoloration before consuming.
-When in doubt, it's best to discard them to prevent foodborne illness.
+When in doubt, it's best to discard them to reduce the risk of foodborne illness.

 How long can I keep Steak Cooked Leftovers at room temperature before they become unsafe to eat?